1DoraGON/PDDL4J_MRW/README.md

 - **`planner_runner.py`**: This script compares the performance of A* and Pure Random Walk algorithms on the provided benchmarks.
 It calculates metrics like total runtime and makespan for each algorithm and generates a PDF file with the results.

 - **Benchmarks**: The project uses a variety of PDDL benchmarks to evaluate the performance of the two algorithms.
-These benchmarks are located in the `benchmarks/` directory.
+These benchmarks are `(blocksworld, depot, gripper and logistics)`.

 - **Comparison PDF**: The results of the comparison, including runtime and makespan analysis, are documented in a PDF file included in the repository.